naimazhusupova/Project-Dashboard-Covid/README.md

 1. Select which countries to display (among a pre-defined list).
 2. Select which time period to display (i.e. user could choose start and finish dates).
 3. Select which variable(s) to display: number / cumulated number / 7-day rolling average of confirmed cases / deaths / (recovered).
+4. Select to show the peak when cumulated number was chossen.

 # Installing Dependencies

 Instead of installing every package manually we created a requirements.txt file and by running it once, all the necessary packages will be installed.

-Follow the next steps in order to install all required dependencies (Python, Pandas, Matplotlib, Jupyter Lab, Streamlit...):
+Follow the next steps in order to install all required dependencies (e.g. Pandas, Matplotlib, Streamlit, ...):

 Part 1
 1. If you do not have Anaconda, install it on your computer in accordance with your operating system